Pranav175-bit/cat-dog-image-classification-cnn/README.md

 ## Skills Demonstrated

-- Image preprocessing
+* Image preprocessing
-- Data augmentation
+* Data augmentation
-- CNN model building
+* CNN model building
-- Binary classification
+* Binary image classification
-- Model training and validation
+* Model training and validation
-- Single-image prediction
+* Single-image prediction

+## Conclusion

+This project demonstrates the use of a basic CNN architecture for binary image classification.
+The model was trained to classify cat and dog images and tested using single-image prediction.